arpitbatra123/eleventy-theme-kindle/index.md

 ---
 layout: homepage.liquid
-title: TravelMag
+title: Traveltryst
 ---

-This is TravelMag, an online magazine that's all about Travel.
+This is Traveltryst, an online magazine that's all about Travel.
 We have the latest travel updates and advice for the Indian traveller.